All Episodes

 This was actually in Politico.

-They reported uh last month what they described as a tense workplace at the VP's White House operation, and it spread like wildfire among former aides to Harris, many of whom recognize themselves in the story.
+They reported last month what they described as a tense workplace at the VP's White House operation, and it spread like wildfire among former aides to Harris, many of whom recognized themselves in the story.

-An ex-staffer telling business insider, one former Harris staffer forwarded the political report to their therapist with a note that read, rarely in life are we publicly vindicated.
+An ex-staffer telling Business Insider, one former Harris staffer forwarded the Politico report to their therapist with a note that read, Rarely in life are we publicly vindicated.

 Ouch.